United for Literacy: History

 In 1899, the Canadian Shield in northern Ontario was dotted with isolated lumber camps that were cut off from larger society.
 Alfred Fitzpatrick, a 37-year-old Nova Scotian, who was then a young minister of a Presbyterian Church at Nairn Centre (located west of Sudbury, Ontario), saw that many of the young men - who were largely new immigrants - who worked at these camps were denied the benefits of culture, education and enlightenment.
-Influenced by the notions of the Social Gospel movement and the teachings of Professor George Grant at his alma mater (Queen's University), Fitzpatrick recognized that these men deserved "not charity but social justice."
+Influenced by the notions of the Social Gospel movement and the teachings of Professor George Grant at his alma mater Queen's University, Fitzpatrick recognized that these men deserved "not charity but social justice."
 His prescription was straightforward: after securing the goodwill of the lumber magnates, he would go about from lumber camp to lumber camp, and in each he would erect large tents called "Reading Tents."
 Each tent was then outfitted with books and stationed by Labourer-Teachers who were university students recruited to volunteer at the tents to teach the workers to read and write.
 Outside each tent was a sign that said "Reading Tent.
 All Welcome."
 Thus, the Reading Tent Association was born.
 It was later renamed Frontier College.

 Over the years, with the changing face of Canada and the nature of its society and industries, Frontier College too adapted its programs in order to meet the learning needs of Canadians everywhere.
 In 1932, Frontier College began serving in British Columbia 'relief camps'.
 The range of its programs grew from serving labourers in isolated logging and mining camps or rail gangs to assisting all constituents of Canadian society from adults working in factories and workshops to children from low-income families needing help with their homework, street-involved youth determined to overcome their circumstances, and Aboriginal learners and communities.
+In 2022, Frontier College changed its name to United for Literacy.

 Legacy

-On 24 September 1999 Canada Post issued a stamp,'Frontier College, 1899-1999, Education for all,' based on a design by Renata Chubb, Glenda Rissman, and Peter D.K.
+On 24 September 1999 Canada Post issued a stamp,'Frontier College, 1899–1999, Education for all,' based on a design by Renata Chubb, Glenda Rissman, and Peter D.K.
 Scott, based on an illustration by Alain Massicotte.
 The 46¢ stamps are perforated 13 x 13.5 and were printed by Canadian Bank Note Company, Limited.

 Educational Philosophy

-True to its founding belief in universal rights to learning and education, Frontier College adheres to the principle of S.C.I.L. or Student-Centred Individualized Learning (also known as Student-centred learning) in organizing its tutoring programs.
+True to its founding belief in universal rights to learning and education, United for Literacy adheres to the principle of S.C.I.L. or Student-Centred Individualized Learning (also known as Student-centred learning) in organizing its tutoring programs.
 This approach places the student or learner at the centre of the relationship where the learner, instead of the tutor/teacher, determines the goals or objectives that are to be achieved.
 In turn, the challenge is for the tutor/teacher to locate, organize or create and present learning material that is relevant to the student's/learner's goals, interests and experience.
 This relationship helps ensure that both learner and tutor are responsible partners in the learning-tutoring process.